 How can we evaluate whether our Feast is 'good' or not?
-Using God's criticism of Israel's feasts in Amos 5, John Ritenbaugh shows that the pilgrimage locations of Bethel, Beersheba, and Gilgal provide instruction about what God wants us to learn from His feasts.
+God's criticism of Israel's feasts in Amos 5 teaches what God wants us to learn from His feasts.

 Richard Ritenbaugh, reflecting on the shock and awe bombardment in Iraq, focuses upon the original shock and awe display on Mount Sinai, as well as the ultimate shock and awe campaign the world will experience at the second coming of Christ.
 Descriptions o. . .

 When Jesus Christ returns, He will marshal an army of resurrected saints who will wage a just war against the Satan-inspired end-time rebellion.

 Understanding Elohim teaches us about the nature of God and where our lives are headed.
 Elohim refers to a plural family unit in the process of expanding.

 The prohibition against taking God's name in vain is the least understood commandment.
 When we bear God's name, we are to bear His character and nature.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.